PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

 ### Ingress backed by a single Service {#single-service-ingress}

-There are existing Kubernetes concepts that allow you to expose a single Service (see [alternatives](#alternatives)).
+There are existing PlaidCloud concepts that allow you to expose a single Service (see [alternatives](#alternatives)).
 You can also do this with an Ingress by specifying a *default backend* with no rules.